z-evm/obsidian-cyber-security/01 Concepts & Models/DevSecOps.md

 - Automate **code and dependency scanning**
 - Conduct **regular threat modeling**
 - Foster **cross-functional collaboration** between Dev, Ops, and Security

 ---

+## ⚠️ Challenges

+- 🧑‍💻 Requires upskilling devs in security
+- 🛠 Tool integration and orchestration can be complex
+- 💬 May introduce cultural resistance to change
+- 🧪 Need to balance speed vs security rigor

+---